openstack/openstack-ansible/doc/source/install-guide/targethosts-network.rst

 The reference architecture includes bonded network interfaces, which use multiple physical network interfaces for better redundancy and throughput.
-Avoid using two ports on the same multi-port network card for the same bonded interface since a network card failure would affect both physical network interfaces used by the bond.
+Avoid using two ports on the same multi-port network card for the same bonded interface since a network card failure affects both physical network interfaces used by the bond.

-The ``bond0`` interface will carry the traffic from the containers that run the OpenStack infrastructure.
+The ``bond0`` interface carries traffic from the containers running your OpenStack infrastructure.
 Configure a static IP address on the ``bond0`` interface from your management network.

-The ``bond1`` interface will carry the traffic from your virtual machines.
+The ``bond1`` interface carries traffic from your virtual machines.
-Don't configure a static IP on this interface since this bond will be used by neutron to handle VLAN and VXLAN networks for virtual machines.
+Do not configure a static IP on this interface, since neutron uses this bond to handle VLAN and VXLAN networks for virtual machines.

-Additional bridge networks are required for OpenStack-Ansible and those bridges will be connected to these two bonded network interfaces.
-See the following section for the bridge configuration.
+Additional bridge networks are required for OpenStack-Ansible.
+These bridges connect the two bonded network interfaces.

 Adding bridges
 ~~~~~~~~~~~~~~

-The combination of containers and flexible deployment options requires
+The combination of containers and flexible deployment options require
-implementation of advanced Linux networking features such as bridges and
+implementation of advanced Linux networking features, such as bridges and
 namespaces.

-*Bridges* provide layer 2 connectivity (similar to switches) among
+Bridges provide layer 2 connectivity (similar to switches) among
 physical, logical, and virtual network interfaces within a host.
 After
-creating a bridge, the network interfaces are virtually "plugged in" to
+creating a bridge, the network interfaces are virtually plugged in to
 it.

 OpenStack-Ansible uses bridges to connect physical and logical network
 interfaces on the host to virtual network interfaces within containers.

-*Namespaces* provide logically separate layer 3 environments (similar to
+Namespaces provide logically separate layer 3 environments (similar to
 routers) within a host.
 Namespaces use virtual interfaces to connect
 with other namespaces, including the host namespace.
 These interfaces,
-often called ``veth`` pairs, are virtually "plugged in" between
+often called ``veth`` pairs, are virtually plugged in between
 namespaces similar to patch cables connecting physical devices such as
 switches and routers.